TurtleStitch FAQ

 What is a jump stitch?

-A jump stitch is not a stitch at all, but a loose thread that is created when the turtle jumps from the end of one line to the beginning of a new line.
-It enables you to make non-continuous patterns.
-Normally, these threads are removed by hand at the end, but you can also treat them as a design feature and leave them in.
-Just try it out.
+A jump stitch is a loose thread created when the turtle moves from the end of one line to the beginning of another without stitching.
+It allows for non-continuous patterns.
+You can remove these threads or keep them as a design feature.

 What embroidery machine do I need?